Shreyasramakrishna90/CS6381-01/README.md

-Distributed System Principles: Assignment1
+***Distributed System Principles: Assignment1***

 We have three codes in this assignment.
-One each for publisher, broker and subcriber.
+One each for publisher, broker and subcriber along with a zmq_connections file.

 ***Publisher:***
 For simplicity we consider having three publishers attached to ports 5600, 5601 and 5602.
 Similarly each of the publisher can publish under any one of the topics 1, 2, 3 or 4.
 The user has the freedom to start any of the three publishers and also the topics under which they have to publish.